wildstang/WildRank/README.md

 ## Configuration
 The `/assets` directory contains all necessary configuration files and assets and shouldn't need any changes for basic operation.
-However, if not using a custom web server this directory will have to be changes to `/config` and there is no promise of updates for future competitions.
+However, if not using a custom web server this directory will have to be changed to `/config` and there is no promise of updates for future competitions.

 ### config.json
 The main configuration file.
 It supports configuration of general settings, default values, admins, theme, and the whiteboard.
 Whiteboard configuration allows for easy updating for new games by adding a new entry to the "whiteboard" list with the desired year.
+Most of these settings may be edited using the built in settings editor.
+Settings can either be applied to the current config in localStorage or downloaded to a file.

 #### Settings
 | Category   | Setting     | Description |